The MKC Academic Model

 - Heather Hanvy, Dean of Experiential Learning & Work Integrated Programs

-Associates of Applied Science (AAS) in Pragmatic Studies The Associate of Applied Science degree provides the foundation for the MKC experience.
+Foundational Program The foundational program provides the groundwork for the MKC experience.
 During the first two years, students build essential academic skills while developing confidence through cohort learning, experiential projects, and structured support from learning therapists.
 Students also begin participating in Kolbe Works, gaining professional experience while contributing to the campus community.

 PROGRAMS

-Maximilian Kolbe College offers a two-stage degree pathway designed to support students as they develop academic confidence, leadership skills, and real-world experience.
-Students begin with the Associate of Applied Science (AAS) and may continue into the Bachelor of Applied Arts & Sciences (BAAS) program.
+Maximilian Kolbe College Career School offers a two-stage pathway designed to support students as they develop academic confidence, leadership skills, and real-world experience.
+Students begin with the foundational coursework and may continue into the advanced program.

 I'm a paragraph.
 Click here to add your own text and edit me.
 It’s easy.
 Just click “Edit Text” or double click me to add your own content and make changes to the font.